-• Describe the procedure to be followed by an individual who wishes to lodge a complaint about his or her data or problems in accessing or correcting that data:
+Describe the procedure to be followed by an individual who wishes to lodge a complaint about his or her data or problems in accessing or correcting that data:

-Most important to the customer are procedures for his or her concerns to be addressed - customer service at its best.
-These concerns may take the form of complaints about how personal information is being treated.
-Individuals may also be concerned about a decision to deny them access to information that they feel is theirs, or to deny a request to change information that they feel is incorrect.
+Most important to customers are procedures for addressing these concerns - customer service at is best.
+These concerns may take the form of complaints about how their personal information is being treated.
+The individual may also be concerned about a decision to deny them access to information which they feel is theirs, or to deny a request to change information which they feel is incorrect.
 Addressing these concerns in a timely fashion not only improves customer satisfaction but aids in ensuring the integrity of the information obtained - that it is not compromised by upset customers giving incomplete or incorrect information.
 Providing ways for individuals to opt out of the process or to opt in to only certain parts of the process is also of great benefit in achieving customer satisfaction.